 Historic Centre of San Gimignano, Italy

 Visitors are universally spellbound when they discover San Gimignano.
-The reason: The town has retained its feudal atmosphere and appearance from the Middle Ages with its architectural integrity and original urban layout intact.
+The reason for this lays in the well-preserved feudal atmosphere and appearance from the Middle Ages with its architectural integrity and original intact urban layout .
 The towers capture the way wealth and power were displayed through dramatic public and private monuments.

 San Gimignano is easy to spot from a distance, and simply breathtaking once you enter the walls.
 Medieval ramparts rise from the surrounding green Tuscan farmland and provide first-time visitors with unforgettable views.
 Once inside, the town is easy to navigate with narrow streets leading to large squares with grand churches and palaces, and, of course, the towers—of which, 13 remain.
 After walking around the hamlet and climbing tower stairs, the museum explains the history and local shops offer guests local products like saffron and the region's famed white wine: the Vernaccia di San Gimignano.

 San Gimignano—originally an Etruscan and then Roman settlement—was founded on a hill, 334 meters above sea level.
 In time, it became a feudal domain of the bishops of Volterra and gained independence in 1199.
 Today, the town retains its ancient layout crossed by the pilgrim road to Rome—the Via Francigena—from north to south, from Porta San Matteo to Porta San Giovanni.